Research

-The Institute of Arts and Humanities provides financial and logistical support for faculty and graduate students to engage one another across departmental and divisional lines in research clusters oriented around a specific theme.
+The Institute of Arts and Humanities supports faculty and graduate students who engage across departmental lines in research clusters oriented around a specific theme.

 Conveners